 Fig 11.
 Tinea pedis: Scaling on lateral border of sole extending to dorsum of foot.
-Note the scaling in the intertriginous spaces between the toes and thickening, discoloration of nails (tinea unguium).
+Note the scaling in the intertriginous spaces between the toes and thickening, discoloration of nails (Tinea unguium).

-Early detection and treatment of tinea pedis, (especially intertriginous and vesicobullous type) is important as it can serve as a nidus for entry of bacteria resulting in cellulitis.
+intertriginous and vesicobullous type) is important as it can serve as a nidus for entry of bacteria resulting in cellulitis.
 This is particularly important in diabetic patients.

-Differential diagnosis: Tinea pedis needs to be distinguished from plantar psoriasis and foot eczema.
+Differential Diagnosis: Tinea pedis needs to be distinguished from plantar psoriasis and foot eczema.

 Tinea unguium is caused by invasion of nail plate by the fungus.
-It tends to be chronic and indolent due to slow growth of nails, especially of toenails.
-The nail plate becomes thickened, discoloured and is lifted up due to hyperkeratosis beneath the nail (Figs. 11 and 12).
+It tends to be chronic and indolent due to slow growth of nails, especially of toe nails.
+The nail plate becomes thickened, discoloured and is lifted up due to hyperkeratosis beneath the nail.
+(Fig. 12)